Violetta (soundtrack): Production

 The album was recorded during the filming of the first season of the television series.
 The lead single "En mi mundo" was released on 5 April 2012 with their official video, and subsequently published other singles from the album.

 Released

 Released in Latin America on 5 June 2012, in Italy on 12 October 2012 with 16 tracks, two more than the original with the re-release of the songs "En mi mundo" and "Te creo" in Italian, the second sung by actress Lodovica Comello.
 In Spain, was released on November 20, 2012.

 To promote the album in Italy the actor Ruggero Pasquarelli met with fans at Mondadori in Milan on 27 October 2012.

 Certifications

 The album received quadruple platinum in Argentina for selling more than 180,000 copies and platinum in Spain.
 It's also become certified gold in Colombia and Chile, and platinum in Uruguay and Venezuela.
 Junto a ti is featured in the rhythm video game Just Dance 2016.
 In Mexico and Brazil, the album has sold more than 20,000 copies.

+Track listing

+Latin American edition

+The Latin American edition contains 14 songs.